-In this page we present other spiritual masters along the mystical path who have bequeathed their respective legacies to us by their teachings and the schools and traditions they have passed on to us through their followers, disciples and students.
+In this page we present a few other spiritual teachers who have bequeathed their respective legacies to us by their teachings and the schools and traditions they have passed on to us through their followers, disciples and students.
 You will also encounter other spiritual seekers who are adherents of nondualist oneness or who have enhanced our understanding of human consciousness and its evolution.
 At the end of the page is a list of recommended relevant source reading materials.

 Ken Wilber, pioneer of Integral Psychology and Integral Spirituality; co-host of The Great Integral Awakening.
 He is a preeminent scholar of the Integral stage of human development.
 (Read Wilber’s works if you are the type of person who likes to have your intellect mind tickled and picked a lot.)

-Here is a simplified introduction to Wilber’s Integral Spirituality and his basic theory of the Four Quadrants.
+Here is a simple introduction to Wilber’s Integral Spirituality and his basic theory of The Four Quadrants.

 [Acknowledgment to Alan Seid for publishing the above video on YouTube.]